JetBrains-Research/IntelliJDeodorant/README.md

 - [ ] Duplicated Code problems can be resolved by appropriate Extract Clone refactorings.

 ## Installation
-*Currently, the plugin incompatible with pre-release builds of IntelliJ IDEA version 2019.3*
+*Currently, the plugin is incompatible with pre-release builds of IntelliJ IDEA version 2019.3*

 1. Clone this repository
 2. Build IntelliJDeodorant.jar using ```./gradlew jar```